transparency-dev/witness-network/docs/proposal.md

 This proposal suggests the process for getting a witness into the community table is to send an email to a mailing list.
 There should be a HOW-TO on what to include, and the gist is "the information needed to populate the table".

+**Note:** the maintainers may accept additions to the list outside of the mailing list, e.g., as they meet people on conferences and in chat rooms.

 **Note:** there is no guarantee that a request to be added will be granted.
 The maintainers maintain the table of witnesses in good faith to keep it useful.